Okeugo/Okeugo/README.md

 - 👋 Hi, I’m @Okeugo
-- 👀 I’m interested in coding and Data science
+- 👀 I’m interested in coding, Geospatial Data Analytics and Data science
-- 🌱 I’m currently learning JavaScript, Python and Data Analytics
+- 🌱 I’m currently learning JavaScript, Python, GIS, Geospatial Data Analysis and Data science
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->